 There’s no public accountability for getting a dog from people you don’t know.
 So be sure to check for birth certificates, veterinary documents and most importantly, visit the dog in its current home environment.

-NEVER pick up the dog without seeing how it lives first.
+NEVER pick up a dog without seeing how it lives first.
 Otherwise, you could get scammed into adopting a sick dog.

 Yet, even then, we later discovered that Chewy had a heart murmur that wasn’t captured in his medical history.
 This could be a coincidence and a condition that the family genuinely missed, or it could’ve been information that was intentionally kept from us.